 I soon discovered an entire new and exciting corner of the art world.
 Thousands of people of all ages and backgrounds brought together by a very interactive hobby – coloring.
 I selected more fun pages in my one an only coloring book to play with, always adding something personal to each one.
 I found it interesting that I could never bring myself to color the given images.
 I felt that they were missing something very important to me – a story.
 Many of my new friends noticed this as well and soon began requesting that I make my own line art to color.
 I took their advise and began releasing individual coloring pages.

-In my new Facebook group, The Art of Lisa Mitrokhin, my colorists are working with images found in my books as well as independent sets that I prepare for them.
+In my Facebook group, TALM-The Art of Lisa Mitrokhin, my colorists are working with images found in my books as well as independent sets that I prepare for them for our events.
 Some of the work that they present me is outstanding to say the least.
 The best thing about our little circle of colorists is that many of the members are using coloring as therapy.
 We have members who are simply stressed with daily life, but we also have members suffering from clinical depression, mental and physical disabilities, and terminal illness.
 Being able to impact their lives in a positive way is a feeling that does not compare to anything else I’ve done as an artist.

 I encourage my members to use my pages as inspirations to create art and to tell stories rather than simply color in between the lines.
 I believe that the therapy in coloring does not come from the methodic small muscle use, but from self expression.